harishMadhavan1010/sky130-rtldesign/README.md

   yosys

   ```
   This opens up the Yosys prompt.
-After this, we'll have to execute several commands in the said prompt, all of which will be mentioned below.
+After this, we'll have to execute several commands in the said prompt, all of which is mentioned below.

   <details><summary><b><u>Click here to check the yosys commands with explanations!</u></b></summary>
   <p>